ElectronicsBuilder/AidleyController/GIT_CHEATSHEET.md

 ## 💬 Maintainer

-This repo is maintained by **Fallen Evangelion** / ElectronicsBuilder
+This repo is maintained by ElectronicsBuilder
 You’re free to fork and adapt this sheet to your embedded projects.